NVIDIA/spark-rapids-tools/README.md

 # RAPIDS Accelerator for Apache Spark Tools

-This repo provides the tools to effectively use the [RAPIDS Accelerator for Apache Spark](https://github.com/NVIDIA/spark-rapids).
+This repo provides tools to help effectively use the [RAPIDS Accelerator for Apache Spark](https://github.com/NVIDIA/spark-rapids).

 ## Catalog